 Renting a house will help you take on responsibilities that you must assume once you buy a home.
 You’ll learn how to manage a property and some other experiences that will be useful.
 Renting also exposes you to payment plans.
 You get into the market and see how much houses are priced.
 This helps you decide your budget, and mortgage lenders will trust you due to these experiences.
 But if you want to move into your own house from your parents’ house, it is still a fair idea.

 2. Credit score reports

-It is common knowledge that you need a good credit score to get good loan approval.
+It is common knowledge that you need to build a good credit score to get good loan approval.
 However, if you face any form of difficulty with your credit score, it might take a lot of time to rectify this mistake.
 You can get free resources online to check your credit score and assess if it’s good enough for loan approval.
 Sign up today and monitor your credit card score.
 If you have a good credit score, you can secure lower mortgage rates and skip the enormous interest rate when applying for a mortgage.

 3. Don’t be in debt

 Being a debt is not good news.
 You can check your debt on your credit report by calculating all the minimum monthly payments.
 When applying for a mortgage, you must have a good debt ratio.
 If you owe a lot of money, it will be challenging to keep up with the mortgage payments.
 It’s advisable always to pay off outstanding debts.
 This will help you get better mortgage approval.
 Having less debt will also improve your credit score and give you more buying power to bargain with.
 All these will make the mortgage even more affordable for you.

 An excellent way to save money is by reducing your spending and engaging in more investments.
 Avoid the swiping temptation and help your credit score stay strong.
 Focus on essential items like groceries to help with your DTI ratio.
 After you get a mortgage, you can always go back to funding anything else.
 So avoid furniture shipping and all that.